ShuffleGate: Scalable Feature Optimization for Recommender Systems via Batch-wise Sensitivity Learning: Methodology

-Once the target sub-network is identified, ShuffleGate enables a highly efficient deployment pipeline: \begin{enumerate} \item \textbf{Physical Pruning:} We physically reconstruct the model by removing redundant embedding columns and input nodes from the computation graph.
-This translates theoretical sparsity into real-world memory and latency reductions. \item \textbf{Fine-tuning:} Unlike traditional methods that require retraining from scratch, the parameters retained by ShuffleGate are already jointly optimized.
-Therefore, the pruned model typically requires only a brief \textbf{fine-tuning} phase (warm start) to recover peak performance, significantly reducing the computational cost of model iteration. \end{enumerate}
+(1) \textbf{Physical Pruning:} We physically reconstruct the model by removing redundant embedding columns and input nodes from the computation graph.
+This translates theoretical sparsity into real-world memory and latency reductions.

+(2) \textbf{Fine-tuning:} Unlike traditional methods that require retraining from scratch, the parameters retained by ShuffleGate are already jointly optimized.
+Therefore, the pruned model typically requires only a brief fine-tuning phase (warm start) to recover peak performance, significantly reducing the computational cost of model iteration.